-The policy of a Fund regarding purchases and sales of securities and options for its portfolio is that primary consideration will be given to obtaining the most favorable prices and efficient execution of transactions.
-In seeking to implement a Fund's policies, the Adviser effects transactions with those brokers and dealers who the Adviser believes can obtain the most favorable prices and are capable of providing efficient executions.
-If the Adviser believes such price and execution are obtainable from more than one broker or dealer, it may give consideration to placing portfolio transactions with those brokers or dealers who also furnish research and other services to a Fund or the Adviser of the type described in Section 28(e) of the 1934 Act.
-In doing so, a Fund may also pay higher commission rates than the lowest available when the Adviser believes it is reasonable to do so in light of the value of the brokerage and research services provided by the broker effecting the transaction.
+The policy of the Fund regarding purchases and sales of securities and options for its portfolio is that primary consideration will be given to obtaining the most favorable prices and efficient execution of transactions.
+In seeking to implement the Fund's policies, the Adviser effects transactions with those brokers and dealers who the Adviser believes can obtain the most favorable prices and are capable of providing efficient executions.
+If the Adviser believes such price and execution are obtainable from more than one broker or dealer, it may give consideration to placing portfolio transactions with those brokers or dealers who also furnish research and other services to the Fund or the Adviser believes it is reasonable to do so in light of the value of the brokerage and research services provided by the broker effecting the transaction.
 Such services may include, but are not limited to, any one or more of the following: (i) information as to the availability of securities for purchase or sale; (ii) statistical or factual information or opinions pertaining to investments; (iii) wire services; and (iv) appraisals or evaluations of potential and existing investments.

-Research services furnished by brokers or dealers through which a Fund effects security transactions are used by the Adviser and its advisory affiliates in carrying out their responsibilities with respect to all of their accounts over which they exercise investment discretion.
+Research services furnished by brokers or dealers through which the Fund effects security transactions are used by the Adviser and its advisory affiliates in carrying out their responsibilities with respect to all of their accounts over which they exercise investment discretion.
 Such investment information may be useful only to one or more of such other accounts.
 The purpose of this sharing of research information is to avoid duplicative charges for research provided by brokers and dealers.
-Neither a Fund nor the Adviser has any agreement or legally binding understanding with any broker or dealer regarding any specific amount of brokerage commissions which will be paid in recognition of such services.
-However, in determining the amount of portfolio commissions directed to such brokers or dealers, the Adviser considers the level of services provided and, based on such determinations, the Adviser allocated brokerage commissions of \$578, \$987, \$292, and \$2,471 for Growth Innovators Fund, Love Our Planet Fund, Automation Fund, and Financial Services Fund, respectively, on portfolio transactions in the principal amount of \$4,301,280, \$5,779,302, \$1,503,864, and \$6,388,447, and \$4,551,575 for the Growth Innovators Fund, the Love Our Planet Fund, the Automation Fund, the Financial Services Fund, and the Aerospace and Defense Fund, respectively, during the fiscal year ended December 31, 2023.
-The average commissions on these transactions were \$0.02, \$0.03, \$0.05, \$0.03, and \$0.02, per share for the Growth Innovators Fund, the Love Our Planet Fund, the Automation Fund, the Financial Services Fund, and the Aerospace and Defense Fund, respectively.
+Neither the Fund nor the Adviser has any agreement or legally binding understanding with any broker or dealer regarding any specific amount of brokerage commissions which will be paid in recognition of such services.
+However, in determining the amount of portfolio commissions directed to such brokers or dealers, the Adviser considers the level of services provided.
+Based on such determinations, the Adviser allocated brokerage commissions of \$539 for the Fund on portfolio transactions in the principal amount of \$6,388,447 during the fiscal year ended December 31, 2023.
+The average commissions on these transactions was \$0.03 per share for the Fund.

-The following tables set forth certain information regarding the payment of brokerage commissions by each of the Growth Innovators Fund, the Love Our Planet Fund, the Automation Fund, the Financial Services Fund and the Aerospace and Defense Fund for the fiscal years ended December 31, as indicated:
+The following table sets forth certain information regarding the payment of brokerage commissions by the Fund for the fiscal years ended December 31, as indicated: